QingTian1927/SearTxT-and-Texter/README.md

 * **Texter** is a complementary file converter that can convert `.docx` , `.pdf` as well as several other file formats into `.txt` for use with SearTxT.

-I wrote these programs just for fun, so don't expect the same level of polish and utility that may come with tools such as `fzf` or `grep`.
+I wrote these programs mainly to learn the basics of Python (and also for fun), so don't expect the same level of polish and utility that may come with tools such as `fzf` or `grep`.
 With that said though, I still hope that you would find SearTxT & Texter to be useful somehow.

 ## Table of Contents
 1. [Features](#features)